 Another groundbreaking exhibition from Vienna’s Kunsthistorisches Museum, this time featuring Caravaggio, Bernini and other early 17th century artists from Rome.

 - First-of-its-kind (outside Italy) exhibition of early baroque works

 - Over 70 masterpieces collated from all over the world

-- Juxtaposes paintings with sculptures to present the revolutionary artistic context of the time and place
+- Juxtaposes paintings with sculptures in emotional themes to present the revolutionary artistic context of the time and place

 - Runs Oct 15, 2019 to Jan 19, 2020